skjdghsdjgsdj/noisy-gif-player/README.md

 ### Step 2: Print the enclosure

 Print the following parts.
 Use 0.2mm layer height and any infill you desire.
+The STLs are in the latest release download on GitHub.

 * Print `Case.stl` with the screen opening on the print bed.
 Use paint-on supports for the four screw holes in the corners of the case.
 You can do the same for the USB C port, but if your printer bridges well, you should be fine without them.
 * Print `Backplate.stl` with the two ribs facing upwards.